chrismhl/sift_ml_inversion/README.md

 ## Introduction
 This repository contains a collection of scripts used to,
-* Process and download time series data for the fakequakes and unit sources
+* Process and download time series data for the fakequakes and unit sources,
-* Generate training, validation, and testing data sets.
+* Generate training, validation, and testing data sets,
-* Training and predicting with a 1D convolutional neural network
+* Training and predicting with a 1D convolutional neural network,
-* Plotting results
+* Plotting results,

 for unit source inversions as a part of NCTR's Short-term Inundation Forecasting for Tsunamis (SIFT) system.
-Additional documentation can be found in the addtional_docs directory.
+Additional documentation can be found in the additional_docs directory.

 ## Requirements
 The Python scripts were made using the following,